 How do you Calculate the Settlement Value of a Hotel Accident Case?

 Calculating a claim value in a Florida hotel injury case is the same as other Florida accident cases.
 The formula is:

 Claim Value = (Medical Bills + Lost Wages + Pain & Suffering) x (100%- % for factors that warrant reduction)

 You should use as spreadsheet so that you can itemize the medical bills, lost wages and pain and suffering component.
 Therefore, you will not fail to account for any lost wages and medical bills.
 It is easiest to use a spreadsheet in order to make a proper demand to settle.

 I recommend Microsoft Excel or Google Docs.
 It will also help when negotiating with the adjuster.

-Adjusters are quick.
+Adjusters are don’t like to spend time on the phone waiting for you to look through your notes.
 You do not want to be unprepared when discussing economic damages.
 Otherwise, you could wait weeks or months to hear back from the adjuster.
 Most claims adjusters are very busy.

 Estimating the settlement value is difficult and takes years of experience.
 In certain hotel injury cases, I still look at jury verdicts to determine case values.
 That is even truer in a case where the injured person suffered a fracture or had surgery.

 If you understand the 86 factors that can affect a Florida hotel accident case value, you are on the right track.
 It will help you adjust the case value as indicated.

 Using an Online Settlement Calculator to Estimate Compensation in a Florida Hotel Injury Case